-Some people would opt to drive themselves to work due to many reasons; it may be because of the unreliability of public transportation, to not miss an important appointment, or to simply avoid the hustle and bustle of a commute.
+Some people would opt to drive themselves to work due to many reasons; it may be because of the unreliability of public transportation, to not miss an important appointment, or to avoid the hustle and bustle of a commute.

-How convenient would it be if your destination has a car park space waiting for you, but it’s just not the case for most of us.
+How convenient would it be if your destination had a car park space waiting for you, but it’s just not the case for most of us.
 Paid parking spaces, despite the increased rates per hour, are often full.
-Lack of parking facilities forces car owners to settle on secondary or sometimes main roads just to go about their business.
+Lack of parking facilities forces car owners to settle on secondary or sometimes main roads to go about their business.

 Illegal parking has then become prevalent in the Philippines, creating more problems with traffic congestion as illegally parked cars tend to eat up streetside spaces and sidewalks.